- TroGlass 3 mm, but you can use any material to produce this jig.

 For this application sample you can use any laser machine from the Speedy laser engraver series.

-We suggest using a measuring caliper for measuring the item that the jig is being created for.
-If working with acrylic make sure your bed is complete sealed off to create a nice clean edge.
+It's always a good idea to make use of a measuring caliper for accurately measuring the items that the jig is being created for.
+When working with acrylic make sure your bed is complete sealed off to create a nice clean edge.

 Step 1: Import file design into Software

-Create your own design or use our template.
-Send it to the laser with the recommended laser parameters.
+Feel free to get creative and create your own design or simply use our provided template.
+Upload it to the laser with the recommended laser parameters provided below.
 The parameters might vary depending on the machine used and the available laser power.

 |Process mode||Resolution||Cut line|